In Him Ministries:

 We are saved when we put our trust in what God has done for us through Jesus Christ alone, nothing more, nothing less!
 There is nothing said about keeping one day above another, not eating certain foods, or offering animal sacrifices for our sins.
 We are saved by trusting in Jesus Christ alone for our salvation.

-When we are born again Jesus makes us into His new creation.
+When we are born again Jesus transforms us into His new creation.

 And Romans 12:2 says, “Do not conform any longer to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is — his good, pleasing and perfect will.”
 (NIV)